Brown Paper Beads

 Brown Kraft Paper

 This brown Kraft paper is a little thinner than Brown Paper Grocery bags.
-This is the brown kraft paper that comes on rolls for Wrapping packages to be sent through the.
+This is the brown kraft paper that comes on rolls for Wrapping packages to be sent through the mail.
 I discovered a way I can cut sheets that are 8½"x11"e so I can print them with my printer.
 I do have to iron the sheets first and make sure I use the printer that has a top feeder.
-I have 3 printers that I use and the ones that work best are my Lexmark and Canon printers with the top feeders.
-My Kodak does not have a top feeder and the paper gets jammed in it almost every time.
+I have used various types of printers with brown bag papers and found that top feeders seem to work best.
+I have used a Lexmark, Canon and Kodak printer in the past but right now, I have an HP Officejet Pro 8600 printer that does a very good job with printing brown kraft paper that comes in sheets.
+The Kodak printer I had was not a top feeder and the brown papers got jammed in it almost every time.
+The Lexmark and Canon printers were both top feeders and did a very good job printing the brown papers that I cut down to the sheets to fit the printers.

 There are different thicknesses of brown kraft paper available.
 The thickness I have was for wrapping packages that were to be sent through the mail.
 I believe I bought it at Walmart in a 3 foot long roll.